DPDK/dpdk/doc/guides/rawdevs/cnxk_gpio.rst

 being controllable or not.
 Thus it is user responsibility to pick the proper ones.
 The latter call simply returns queue capacity.

+In order to allow using only subset of available GPIOs `allowlist` PMD param may be used.
+For example passing `--vdev=cnxk_gpio,gpiochip=448,allowlist=[0,1,2,3]` to EAL will deny using all GPIOs except those specified explicitly in the `allowlist`.

 Respective queue needs to be configured with ``rte_rawdev_queue_setup()``.
 This call barely exports GPIO to userspace.